 - Grand Coney in the Medical Mile neighborhood of downtown GR

 - The Corner Bar and Dam Dogs in Rockford

 Order a delicious apple pie for your park or backyard picnic at Grand Traverse Pie Company or Nantucket Baking Company .
 Or opt for a fresh-made apple dumpling (or three) from Robinette’s Apple Haus & Winery .
 Or skip dessert and enjoy your apples in liquid form with a locally made hard cider.

 Summer in the City

-Check out all the other amazing things to do in Grand Rapids this summer, including the July 4th weekend.
-Cool your taste buds with a trip to the best ice cream shops in town.
-Taste the summer bounty at West Michigan farmers markets.
-Savor a tall cold one at a local brewery.
-All the pandemic-related state restrictions have been lifted, so get out and enjoy this holiday weekend!
+Check out all the other amazing things to see and do in Grand Rapids this summer, including the July 4th weekend.
+Treat your ears to a free concert.
+Explore our Grand Outdoors.
+Cool your taste buds with a trip to the best ice cream parlors and frozen yogurt shops in town.
+Taste the summer bounty at restaurants and family farm markets.
+Savor a tall cold one at a local brewery (here’s to the Red, White & Brew!).